VoICE Immunization Evidence

 Vaccine preventable diseases and immunization during humanitarian emergencies: challenges and lessons learned from the Eastern Mediterranean Region

-Large measles outbreaks occurred in Lebanon and Jordan, following an influx of Syrian refuges migrating to escape conflict.
+Key Evidence: Large measles outbreaks occurred in Lebanon and Jordan, following an influx of Syrian refuges migrating to escape conflict.
 In Lebanon, the measles incidence increased 200-fold in one year following high migration.
-There were 2.1 measles cases per million population in Lebanon in 2012; this increased to 411 cases in 2013.
+There were 2.1 measles cases per million population in Lebanon in 2012; this increased to 411 cases per million in 2013.

-During the humanitarian crisis in the Syrian Arab Republic, the constant support from WHO, UNICEF and local NGOs resulted in immunizations against VPDs reaching over 90% of children.
+Key Evidence: During the humanitarian crisis in the Syrian Arab Republic, the constant support from WHO, UNICEF, and local NGOs resulted in immunizations against VPDs reaching over 90% of children.

 Teleb N. and Hajjej R. 2017.
 Vaccine preventable diseases and immunization during humanitarian emergencies: challenges and lessons learned from the Eastern Mediterranean Region.
 East Mediterr Health J..
 22(11):775-777.